COMMUNITY PARTNER PROGRAM

 The Kids Market Program provides nutritious, healthy food to low-income students and their families one school day each month in a farmer's market style.

 FARSB works closely with the Riverside Unified School District the San Bernardino School District, California Baptist University, and other community partners and volunteers with our KMP program.
 Currently, FARSB serves numerous elementary schools throughout the school year in both Riverside and San Bernardino County.

 To learn more about how to volunteer or to provide nutrition education for our Kids Produce Market, please Contact Us.

-The Emergency Food Assistance Program, "EFAP", provides United States Department of Agriculture, "USDA", commodities to network charity partner sites in Riverside County for distribution to eligible individuals and households.
+The Temporary Emergency Food Assistance Program (TEFAP), provides United States Department of Agriculture, "USDA", commodities to network charity partner sites in Riverside County for distribution to eligible individuals and households.